abishaalichan/Machine_Learning/README.md

-Hi, I'm Abisha Susan Alichan
+Hi, I'm Abisha Susan Alichan.
 I'm an Electronics Graduate.
 But currently I'm pursuing a course in Data Science.